Prime Big Deal Days Isn’t Prime Day

 A Different Kind of Win

-You don’t need to crush October to win Q4.
-You need to make smart moves that don’t cost you your Black Friday margins later.
+You don’t need to crush this event to win Q4.
+You just need to be careful with the moves you make now, especially the ones that could affect your Black Friday margins later.

 Amazon looks at your lowest price over the last 60–90 days when it decides if you qualify for Black Friday or Cyber Monday deals.
 If you discounted too much in October, you’ll need to go even lower to qualify later, often by another 20%.